-I realised after my first few months in the job as a ground instructor at Gaydon that my three colleagues in the Victor office not only trained new Victor crews but they were taking it in turns to go on detachment to RAF Changi in Singapore.
+I realised after my first few months in the job as a ground instructor at Gaydon that my three colleagues in the Victor office not only trained new Victor crews, but they were taking it in turns to go on detachment to RAF Changi in Singapore.
 They went out for two months at a time which meant, taking into account transit and handover times, their turn came around about three times a year.
 For those three AEOs, the novelty of regular detachments to the Far East had definitely worn off: they were well stocked up with duty-frees and they were always looking for excuses for not going out east again.
 I, on the other hand, was looking for any excuse to return to that fascinating island city.
-From time to time I asked Squadron Leader Sheriston, my immediate Boss, if I could take a turn at the detachment in Changi but the answer every time was that I was not qualified.
-The need-to-know principle was at work again.
+From time to time I asked Squadron Leader Sheriston, my immediate Boss, if I could take a turn at the detachment in Changi but the answer every time was that I was not qualified: the need-to-know principle was at work again.
 Eventually my perseverance paid off.
-Looking back, I imagine Sheri must have persuaded Bomber Command to let me go but I soon found out that I was most definitely not qualified - in more ways than one.
+Looking back, I imagine Sheri must have persuaded Bomber Command to let me go but I soon found out that I was most definitely not qualified.

 I flew out from Lyneham on Thursday 28 October 1964 on RAF Comet Flight 2820 which departed at 10.15am.
 We staged through El Adem (Libya), Khormaksar (Aden) and Gan (The Maldives) and arrived at Changi at 5.20pm local time the following day - a total of 19 hours 15 minutes flying time.
 I was met on arrival by Dick Waddell and moved into the HQ FEAF Fairy Point Officers' Mess, which got its name from the slight hill on which the truly magnificent colonial style edifice stood overlooking Changi Beach.

 The UK, Australia and New Zealand each had a permanent military presence in Malaysia.
-From 1963 the UK contribution was re-named Far East Command, and was under the overall command of Admiral Sir Varyl Begg RN when I arrived on the scene.
-The RAF's Far East Air Force then became officially known as Air Headquarters Far East, commanded by Air Marshal Sir Peter Wykeham RAF, although the more familiar old title, FEAF continued to be used in speech.
-To avoid confusion I will refer to it as FEAF in the rest of this story.
+From 1963 the UK contribution was re-named Far East Command, and was, when I arrived on the scene, under the overall command of Admiral Sir Varyl Begg RN.
+The RAF's Far East Air Force then became officially known as Air Headquarters Far East, commanded by Air Marshal Sir Peter Wykeham RAF, although the more familiar old title, FEAF. continued to be used in speech.
+To avoid confusion, I will refer to it as FEAF in the rest of this story.

 I knew from my general service knowledge that the Victor could, if necessary, carry thirty five 1,000 pound conventional bombs in its capacious bomb bay.
-Indeed, there was a large photograph on the Victor office wall at Gaydon showing an early Victor bomber doing precisely that on a demonstration flight: all 35 bombs were visible in the photograph as they fell, almost simultaneously, from the bomb bay.
+Indeed, there was a large photograph on the Victor office wall back at Gaydon showing an early Victor bomber doing precisely that on a demonstration flight.
+All 35 bombs were visible in the photograph as they fell, almost simultaneously, from the bomb bay.

 I was still pondering all that at the start of my second day when the resident HQ FEAF group captain, who was in overall charge of Operation Spherical, came into the office just as one of the navigators was briefing me with the aid of a Top Secret wall chart.
 The group captain had no idea who I was and was driven almost to apoplexy when he discovered that I had already been given top secret operational briefings for which, as far as he was concerned, I did not have the necessary security clearance.
 I have forgotten his name, if I ever knew it, but it is to his credit that he was the first person in Singapore to bother to check on my security clearance.
 It was also the first occasion on which I became aware of security clearances higher than the standard one that all V Bomber aircrew required.
 That was the end my attachment to HQ FEAF: I was promptly sent back to UK on the next available aircraft.